 How should an organization approach Customer Success?

-NexJ does it is by first understanding its value proposition and then turning it into demonstrable ROI for customers.
+NexJ does it by first understanding its value proposition and then turning it into demonstrable ROI for customers.

 The sales team will be looking to solve a problem or set or problems for our customers but the company needs to be prepared to offer value at every stage of our customers’ journey.
 This also affects our marketing department, which is tasked with defining where our product is placed and spreading the word about how we achieve ROI for customers.
 It affects our product team, which is tasked with putting mechanisms in place that allow us to report on active use in a way that our customers can tie directly to ROI.